lisaro82/Disaster-Response/README.md

 The application will accept the filling of a new message and will output the linked categories.

-[message]: https://github.com/lisaro82/___Disaster-Response/blob/master/screenShots/Disaster Response Project - 01.png "Disaster Response Project Message"
+[message]: https://github.com/lisaro82/___Disaster-Response/blob/master/screenShots/Disaster_Response_Project_01.png "Disaster Response Project Message"
 ![alt text][message]

 ### Data exploration